 Dr. Leelah Dawson is the Dean of the School of Business.

 Dr. Kim Dotto received his PhD in Electrical and Computer Engineering from the University of British Columbia.
-He has more than 40 years of experience in Software/Hardware Research and Development, Engineering and IT, in both the private and academic sectors.
+He has more than 40 years of experience in software/hardware research and development, engineering, and information technology in both the private and academic sectors.

-As Dean for the School of Transportation at BCIT, Guy Ellis oversees the school’s six divisions: Aerospace, Automotive, Heavy Equipment and Railway, and Marine.
+As Dean for the School of Transportation, Guy Ellis oversees the school’s six divisions which include aerospace, automotive, heavy equipment and railway, and marine.

-Dr. Lawrence Gu graduated from McGill University with a PhD in Civil Engineering and a Master’s degree in Mechanical Engineering.
+Dr. Lawrence Gu graduated from McGill University with a PhD in Civil Engineering and a master’s degree in Mechanical Engineering.
 After graduating, he worked as a Nuclear Engineer in Ontario Hydro for five years, before joining BCIT as a faculty member in 1994.
-In 2005, Dr. Gu was hired to direct the International Business Services department where he currently holds the position of Dean, BCIT International.
-He is responsible for the internationalization of BCIT—this includes organizing partnerships with universities in other countries, recruiting international students, and managing the services that support those students once they arrive.
+In 2005, Lawrence was hired to direct the International Business Services department where he currently holds the position of Dean, BCIT International.
+He is responsible for the internationalization of BCIT, this includes organizing partnerships with universities in other countries, recruiting international students, and managing the services that support those students once they arrive.

 Dr. Dean Hildebrand received his BSc and PhD from the University of British Columbia’s Department of Biochemistry and Molecular Biology.
 He has worked in academia since 1997, joining BCIT in 2000 as a faculty member in the Forensic Science and Technology program.
 In that capacity, he helped build the largest forensics program of its kind in Canada.